Hard to believe but 2018 is nearing its end. It seems only yesterday that we were sweltering through a hot, sticky summer. Now it’s snowing.

 I just finished reading True Indie, and have to say it is easily one of the BEST books I’ve ever read about the trials and tribulations of being an indie filmmaker.
 As well as being an amazing filmmaker Don is one of the greatest raconteurs I’ve ever known, and this book is loaded with stories I’ve never heard before.
 It’s also one of the most inspiring books I’ve ever read – a story about hard work, and dedication to your craft, and the strength you draw from your friends, colleagues, and family.
 Don is a true original, and I urge everyone with an interest in horror and film-making to grab yourself a copy … or face the wrath of The Tall Man!

 It’s 1993.
 I’m 20 years old.
 I’m sitting on a bench atop a hill, watching the kids at my old school play at recess down below.
 I’m remembering a time not long before; only ten years but those might as well be a lifetime.
 I remember that old life, and the things in that life that meant the world to me, if only for a short time.
 I think back to a day in 1985, shortly after my 11th birthday when my dad came home to tell us we were moving again, this time to North Carolina.
-This was to be a temporary move, a 2-year “loan assignment” that meant at the end of the assignment, in 1987, we were moving back to Toronto, back to the same house on the same street, and I’d start high school with the same kids I’m in Grade Six with now.
-The promise of return is a salve, because I really like Toronto and our house and our pool and all of it and don’t really want to leave.
+This was to be a temporary move, a 2-year “loan assignment” that meant at the end of the assignment, in 1987, we were moving back to the same house on the same street, and I’d start high school with the same kids I’m in Grade Six with now.
+The promise of return is a salve, because I really like it here and our house and our pool and all of it and don’t really want to leave.
 But we have to, and come July, that’s what we do.

 Then school started.
 I hated it.